MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables.md

 > - [Power Virtual Agents web app](authoring-variables.md)
 > - [Power Virtual Agents app in Microsoft Teams](teams/authoring-variables-teams.md)

 Save customers' responses in a bot conversation to variables and reuse them later in the conversation.
+Or, use variables to create logical expressions that dynamically route the customer down different conversation paths.

 For example, save a customer's name in a variable called `UserName` and the bot can address the customer by name as the conversation continues.

-Or, use variables to create logical expressions that dynamically route the customer down different conversation paths.
-You can also feed variables to [Power Automate](advanced-flow.md) and [Bot Framework skills](/azure/bot-service/bot-builder-skills-overview?view=azure-bot-service-4.0&preserve-view=true) as input parameters, and save the output results from those actions.
+You can also pass variables to [Power Automate](advanced-flow.md) and [Bot Framework skills](/azure/bot-service/bot-builder-skills-overview?view=azure-bot-service-4.0&preserve-view=true) as input parameters, and save the output results from those actions.

 ## Prerequisites